Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Results

-We focus on the combined effects of ESL's spatial variation, thickness and permeability on the migration profile of the RBC and as such, we have introduced two simplifications.
-First, the RBC is initialized with a $30$ degree orientation (see Fig.~\ref{sfig:ModelICs}A).
-Second, we do not use a large elastic spring constant to model stiff fibers but instead introduce tether forces.
+We focus on the combined effects of spatial variation, thickness and permeability on the migration profile of the RBC and as such, we have introduced two simplifications.
+First, the RBC is initialized with a $30$ degree orientation (see Fig~\ref{fig:result20}).
+Second, we do not use a large elastic spring constant to model the fiber components of the ESL but instead introduce tether forces.
 These simplifications decrease the computational complexity of the model and are not expected to significantly alter the conclusions.
 In particular, using a $30$ degree orientation allows us to pick a relatively small simulation termination time by minimizing the initial transition period, during which the RBC deforms and reorients before moving away from the wall.
+As a simple control, we repeated the simulations for a selected sets of parameter values using a circle of the same area as the RBC.
+We show in Appendix D in~\nameref{app:S1} that the results between using a circle and the $30$ degree orientation of a biconcave-shaped RBC agree qualitatively.
 Moreover, explicitly modeling the stiffness of fibers through tether forces is a common approach to approximate solid objects in immersed boundary methods~\cite{TeranPeskin2009} that allows for a larger simulation time-step, and is not expected to significantly alter the results.
 In all simulations reported here, the RBC is initialized at least four grid points away from the layer.
 As such, the RBC is sufficiently far from the layer to resolve the flow using the standard immersed boundary method without lubrication corrections.